CodecoolGlobal/tech-interview-workbook-kisfelix1/docs/module_oop.md

 ### Object-oriented

 #### What is a class?

+a class is a template for objects that share similar behaviours/properties

 #### What is an object?

+an object is an instance of a class, through which we can call methods and can handle data on an instance basis.

 #### What is a constructor?

+constructor of a class is a method which runs on instantiation.
+It is the first method to run.

 #### Do we require parameter for constructors?
 #### What is an interface?
 #### What are access modifiers?